2019 IPSC Rifle World Shoot: Shoot-Off side event

 The shoot-off side event is an audience friendly one-against-one elimination cup held on 10 August, the day after the Main Match was finished.
-The top 8 overall finishing athletes from the Main Match as well as the top 8 category athletes within in each division were eligible for qualification.
+The top 8 overall finishing athletes from the Main Match as well as the top 8 category athletes in each division were eligible for qualification.

 The Shoot-Off was broadcast live online on Facebook, and was recorded by Sveriges Television, the Swedish national public television broadcaster.